transdigiware/blockchain/howto/ibp-console-build-network.md

 As we did with the peer, we need to register two identities with our ordering service CA. After selecting your CA, you will need to register an admin for our ordering service organization and an identity for the ordering service itself.
 As before, you should see an identity on the `Ordering Service CA` tab; it's the admin that you created for the CA.

-Once you have associated the CA admin, you can use the CA tile to create these identities by completing the following steps:
+After you have associated the CA admin, you can use the CA tile to create these identities by completing the following steps:

 1. Click the `Ordering Service CA` tile in the **Nodes** tab and ensure the `admin` identity that you created for the CA is visible in the table.
 Then click the **Register User** button.
 2. First we'll register the organization admin, which we can do by giving an **Enroll ID** of `OSadmin` and a **secret** of `OSadminpw`.
 Then set the `Type` for this identity as `admin`.
 The affiliation field is for advanced users and is not a part of the tutorial, so click the box that says **Use root affiliation**.
 If you want to learn more about how affiliations are used by the Fabric CA, see this topic on [Registering a new identity](https://hyperledger-fabric-ca.readthedocs.io/en/release-1.4/users-guide.html#registering-a-new-identity){: external}.
 You can ignore the **Maximum enrollments** field.
 If you want to learn more about enrollments, see [Registering identities](/docs/blockchain?topic=blockchain-ibp-console-identities#ibp-console-identities-register).
 Click **Next**.